bambooforest/reviews/Macklin-CordesRound2020/tests.md

 > associated with a consonant position (C or CC) in a word rather than
 > as a phonological feature of the particular consonant(s).
 Nevertheless
 > rounded forms as well as unrounded are exemplified.”

+One could dig through the other discrepancies in the table above and identify where the differences are.
+We leave this up to the authors.

 Do the two sources correlate?
 =============================